 This trip to Singapore and Bali offered a balance of time with family and friends and time with myself.
 I know that many people have a fear of traveling alone, and I sure did at one point, but it’s a rewarding life experience, if you’re able to do it.
 You can meet people at your hotel (in my yoga class, I met a pair of Teresas who were best friends traveling together) or from “the apps” (ugh, no thanks), but if you booked a trip alone and didn’t invite anyone else along, I think you owe it to yourself to take some time to travel with yourself and to enjoy your own company.

 I saved the most boring tip for last… don’t forget to pack your passport and other essentials like batteries and chargers for your phone and camera, as well as a power converter.
 You can buy portable chargers at the airport, but it’ll be more expensive there.
 Make sure everything is fully charged before you leave.
 Do your research on SIM cards before your trip, so you’re not stressing about it when you arrive.
 Don’t assume you’ll need a separate SIM card for each country — the SIM card I purchased in Singapore also covered Indonesia and other neighboring countries.

 Brush up on your selfie game so you have some photos of yourself even when you can’t find someone to help you take one.
 Yes, you can use a selfie stick if you need it… I didn’t, but I won’t judge you, lol.
 And make sure you backup your photos regularly!
-I often fill up my iCloud drive very quickly, so I routinely do manual backups to Google Drive or Dropbox.
+When I’m traveling, I routinely do manual backups to Google Drive or Dropbox, in addition to iPhone’s iCloud backup.
 My iPhone broke when I was in Cancun a few years ago, and I was happy I had a good backup system.

 Got any Singapore and Bali travel tips to share?
 Chime in with your tips in the comments below!